-Can I accept electronic payments without a merchant account?

 -Yes (if the very term “merchant account” scares you).
 But be ready to go through the necessary background verification process.
 It is, by the way, more or less, the same as the process of getting a regular merchant account.

 Many people nowadays are asking this last question.
 The idea of accepting electronic payments without a merchant account is gaining popularity.
 However, the situation around this issue has two sides.
-The technological basis of electronic payment industry is constantly improving.
-But the requirements to those who want to accept electronic payments remain rigorous.
+The technological basis of the electronic payment industry is continually improving.
+But the requirements for those who want to accept electronic payments remain rigorous.

 The situation has a certain amount of irony to it.
 Those who do not want to get a merchant account are, in fact, just reluctant to go through the necessary background verification process.
 The good news is that if your background is clean, then the procedure is usually smooth and fast.
 No matter, whether you want to open a regular merchant account, some premium PayPal account, or register with myPOS or SumUp.

 Good luck with your projects, whatever they are!